SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ```

 * `escape_escapes.sh` - Function/script for escaping the ASCII escape character (octal `\033`, hex `\x1B`).
 * `fp.sh` - Function/script for getting the full path to a file.
-Really, it just prepends the current directory to a string and cleans it up.
 * `get_all_system_logs.sh` - Function/script that pulls all system logs into a single file and sorts the entries by the stamp.
 * `get_shell_type.sh` - Function for telling which shell is being used.
 Currently only recognizes bash and zsh.
 * `getlines.sh` - Function/script for getting specific lines from a file by line number.